aws-samples/foundation-model-benchmarking-tool/README.md

         git clone https://github.com/awslabs/data-on-eks.git
         ```

-    1. Ensure that the region names are correct in `variables.tf`, `main.tf` and match your current AWS region.
+    1. Ensure that the region names are correct in [`variables.tf`](https://github.com/awslabs/data-on-eks/blob/d532720d0746959daa6d3a3f5925fc8be114ccc4/ai-ml/trainium-inferentia/variables.tf#L12), [`main.tf`](https://github.com/awslabs/data-on-eks/blob/d532720d0746959daa6d3a3f5925fc8be114ccc4/ai-ml/trainium-inferentia/main.tf#L7) and match your current AWS region.

     1. Ensure that the FMBench role has authoritative access/sufficient permissions for the cluster.
 For example, before the cluster creation, add the FMBench role here: https://github.com/awslabs/data-on-eks/blob/d532720d0746959daa6d3a3f5925fc8be114ccc4/ai-ml/trainium-inferentia/variables.tf#L126

     1. Navigate into the `ai-ml/trainium-inferentia/` directory and run install.sh script.
-This repository uses the `data-on-eks` repository to deploy the cluster in an AWS account.
+This repository uses the `data-on-eks` repository to deploy the cluster in an AWS account as an example.

         ``` {.bash}
         cd data-on-eks/ai-ml/trainium-inferentia/